-Modern aircraft navigation relies primarily on:
+Modern aircraft navigation relies on three main technologies:

-• GPS: Satellite-based positioning accurate to meters
+- GPS — Satellite-based positioning accurate to meters

-• Inertial Navigation Systems (INS): Self-contained systems using accelerometers and gyroscopes
+- Inertial Navigation Systems (INS) — Self-contained systems using accelerometers and gyroscopes

-• Ground-based navaids: VOR, DME, and ILS for approach guidance
+- Ground-based navaids — VOR, DME, and ILS for approach guidance

-• INS drifts over time without correction
+- INS drifts over time without correction

 Neural Network Route Optimization

-• Traffic density: Predicting congestion and suggesting alternatives
+- Traffic density — Predicting congestion and suggesting alternatives

-• Airspace constraints: Military activity, temporary restrictions, overflight fees
+- Airspace constraints — Military activity, temporary restrictions, overflight fees

-Continuous Re-Optimization
+Continuous Updates

 Vision-Based Navigation